 We Americans are more like Ariel than we like to admit.
 God is the Creator of marriage.
 He is the Grand Architect who dreamed up marriage and brought it into being.
 In the second chapter of Genesis, God shows us His blueprint for marriage.
 He tells us plainly what marriage looks like and why He created it in the first place.
-But most Americans in the year 2022 completely ignore what the creator of marriage says about marriage.
+But most Americans today completely ignore what the creator of marriage says about marriage.
 Instead, they trust the warped opinions of “dumb birds” who pretend to be experts on the subject—our celebrities, political activists and social media influencers.

 I hope you agree that it’s foolish to ignore what God says about marriage.
 With that in mind, let’s take a closer look at the Grand Architect’s plan for marriage in the Bible.
 God’s blueprint outlines three purposes for marriage: